AnnesFlashBack/Escape-Room-AP2018-/README.md

 Change background picture on main menu

-Change sound Effects
+Change sound Effects for door

-Creepify the pictures (Photoshop)

-Fix background pictures for storage and radiator room (Photoshop)

 Include more hovertext in the different rooms